 I attended as a single female and throughly enjoyed myself.
 In fact, Franz even dedicated a special song to me after the intermission!
 It was “Granada” a lively tune about Spain and the women who reside there.
 I felt flattered and can honestly say it will go down as the most memorable serenading of my life.

-Sometimes magic happens when you step out of your comfort zone, and in this case magic comes in the form of an opera in Florence.
+Sometimes magic happens when you step out of your comfort zone, and in this case magic came in the form of an opera performance.

 Till next time, safe travels!